TaoSc/NessCMS/README.md

 If you want to use URL Rewriting on your website you must enable the option on the Admin of the CMS and adapt your server accordingly.

-Here's an example using Nginx:
+Here is an example using Nginx:
 ```ini
 location /nesscms/ {
 	if (!-d $request_filename) {